reergymerej/virtual-drill-sergeant/README.md

 ## Problems

+I want to group commands so I can turn the groups on/off easily.

 ## Wishlist

-* I would like the be able to add new commands easily.
+* Hierarchy or categorization of commands exercise type and severity

 * More flexibility over scheduling (ex: every 30 minutes after 6 pm)

-* Hierarchy or categorization of commands exercise type and severity

 * Use shortened urls in text messages.